Carpet Salespeople - Be Careful Who You

 knowledgeable, honest or trustworthy.

-sufficiently knowledgeable about the products they sell.
+automatically assume that the carpet salespeople you encounter are sufficiently knowledgeable about the products they sell.
 Many carpet

 no "hands on" experience and perhaps even worse,